COVID-19 (Coronavirus) Information

 Notice of Northwest Education Services Case Reports:

 *This data may include probable and confirmed cases as reported by the health department among students, staff, administration, or service contractors/visitors if the person with COVID-19 was in the building or participating in a school-sponsored function during their infectious period.
-(New cases above are transitioned to cumulative numbers every Friday.)
+(New cases are added to the cumulative case list at the end of each week.)

 In accordance with state emergency orders and the Northwest Education Services (formerly TBAISD) Preparedness and Response Plan, the ISD will initiate communication and reporting procedures immediately upon learning of a probable or confirmed “school associated case” of COVID-19.
 A school associated case is defined as a probable or confirmed COVID-19 case among students, teachers, school staff members, or any other person who was present on school property or at a school function under circumstances that may result in the transmission or contraction of COVID-19 during their infectious period.
 The following communication will occur: